brack3t/Djrill/docs/usage/sending_mail.rst

             }
         ]

-If an error is returned by Mandrill while sending the message then ``mandrill_response`` will be set to None.
+If an error is returned by Mandrill while sending the message then :attr:`!mandrill_response` will be set to None.

 .. versionadded:: 0.8
    mandrill_response available for sent messages